amitmse/in_Python_/Logistic Regression/README.md

 	3. Independence of errors
 	4. No perfect multicollinearity

-Because logistic regression uses MLE rather than OLS, it avoids many of the typical assumptions tested in statistical analysis:
+Logistic regression uses MLE rather than OLS, it avoids many of the typical assumptions (listed below) tested in statistical analysis.
+Does not assume:
-	- Does not assume normality of variables (both DV and IVs).
+		- normality of variables (both DV and IVs)
-	- Does not assume linearity between DV and IVs.
+		- linearity between DV and IVs
-	- Does not assume homoscedasticity.
+		- homoscedasticity
-	- Does not assume normal errors.
+		- normal errors
-	- MLE allows more flexibility in the data and analysis because it has fewer restrictions
+MLE allows more flexibility in the data and analysis because it has fewer restrictions

 Maximum likelihood estimation (MLE):
 	- Finds parameter values that maximize the likelihood of making the observations given the parameters